kaaveland/kaaveland.github.io/content/pages/about.md

 - Fishing.
 The chances of finding my near a lake between May and October are reasonably good.
 - Photography.
-I wanted to take the nicest landscape photos, but after my son was born I'm mostly just documenting life for my family.
+I wanted to take the nicest landscape photos, but after my son was born I'm mostly taking only family photos.

+I used to blog a little bit during my stint in Posten/Bring, so you can read some of my previous blog posts [here](https://developer.bring.com/blog).